 - Explore ways to cope with the nagging, chronic nature of the disease.
 If you have chronic lymphocytic leukemia, you'll likely face ongoing tests and ongoing worries about your white blood cell count.
-Try to find some activities that help you relax, whether it's yoga, exercise or gardening.
-Talk to a counselor, therapist or social worker if you need help dealing with the emotional challenge of this chronic disease.
+Try to find an activity that helps you relax, whether it's yoga, exercise or gardening.
+Talk to a counselor, therapist or social worker if you need help dealing with the emotional challenges of this chronic disease.

 Preparing for an appointment